A Breakout Character

 - Street Fighter's Chun-Li wasn't introduced until Street Fighter II.
 Due to Sequel Displacement, the entire SFII cast is better known than the non-holdovers from the first game.

-- Though Akuma was present at the tail end of Street Fighter 2's lifespan, he wasn't a playable character until the Alpha series.
+- Though Akuma was present at the tail end of Street Fighter II's lifespan, he wasn't a playable character until the Alpha series.

-- Similarly, Fatal Fury waited until its second game to introduce the female lead, Mai Shiranui.
-(Along with Kim Kaphwan)
+- Fatal Fury waited until its second game to introduce the female lead, Mai Shiranui (along with Kim Kaphwan).

 - Whether you instinctively add the Super to the Super Mario Bros. franchise or not, it should always be remembered that there was a regular Mario Bros. first that completely lacked Peach and Bowser.
 You can make the same argument for Luigi in Donkey Kong, but there were still many later games without him.